yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 4:** **Power off** your Switch (not putting it to Sleep Mode) while it is still connected to your computer.

-**Step 5:** Insert your **RCM jig** into the **right Joy-con rail**, make sure it is seated securely at the base.
+**Step 5:** Insert your **RCM jig** into the **right side Joy-Con rail**, make sure it is seated securely at the base.

 **Step 6:** Hold `Volume +` and press the `Power` button.

-If you see the Nintendo Switch icon turn **green** with `RCM O.K.` in the TegraRcmGUI window, your Switch has successfully booted into RCM mode.
-Else, if your Switch starts to turn on normally (Nintendo logo appears), go back to **Step 4** and try again.
+If you see the Nintendo Switch icon turn <span style="color:green">**green**</span> with `RCM O.K.` in the TegraRcmGUI window, your Switch has successfully booted into RCM mode.
+> If your Switch starts to turn on normally (Nintendo logo appears), go back to **Step 4** and try again.

-Once you have succesfully booted into `RCM` mode, you can now remove the RCM jig from the console.
+Once you have successfully booted into `RCM` mode, you can now remove the RCM jig from the console.

 ## Booting into Hekate

+**Hekate** is a custom bootloader which allows you to load custom firmware and the many tools used for the dumping process.
+Not only that, it also comes with useful features

 **Step 1:** Extract the `hekate_ctcaer_X.X.X.bin` file from the `hekate_ctcaer_X.X.X_Nyx_X.X.X.zip` archive to any directory on your computer.